sofiahuevo/PurrplingMod/docs/guide/getting-started.md

 ## Upgrading to 0.14.0 and newer (from 0.13.x and older)

 NPC Adventures is now based on [Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).
 From version 0.14.0 this framework is dependency and is required to run NPC Adventures.
-You must [Download & Install Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).
+You must [download and install Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).

 ## Upgrading to 0.13.0 and newer (from 0.12.0 and older)